-Although we are pretty sure that the earliest residents of Los Angeles celebrated Christmas and did so in the traditions of Spain and Mexico, we don’t have any descriptions of the holiday in the city until not long after the American period began.
-Even then, most in the city had been residents when California was still Mexican, so Spanish and Mexican traditions continued to prevail.
+Although we are pretty sure that the earliest residents of Los Angeles celebrated Christmas and did so in the traditions of Spain and Mexico, we found no recorded description of the holiday in the city until after the American period began.
+Even then, most of the city's population had been residents from when California was still Mexican, so Spanish and Mexican traditions still continued to prevail.
 These were mostly events in which the larger community participated, such as religious observances, dances, feasts, and entertainment.
-Nevertheless, a new and growing population of non-Latino American migrants began to introduce their own Christmas traditions, imported from England and Northern Europe, that were more centered on the home and the immediate family.
+Nevertheless, a new and growing population of non-Latino American migrants were beginning to introduce their own Christmas traditions, imported from the eastern U.S., England and Northern Europe.
+These, at the time, were still the pre-commercialized version of Christmas and, unlike the more community-festive Hispanic version, were more centered around the home and immediate family.

 The earliest description found by the Almanac of a Christmas holiday in Los Angeles was published on December 28, 1854, in the Southern Californian1 (L.A.’s second oldest newspaper).
 Footnotes are ours to provide some explanation for terms and people who may not be familiar to us today: